TiaLow/city_explorer_api/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
+- Dependencies:
-- Using Express
+  - express
-- Using dotenv
+  - dotenv
-- Using cors
+  - cors
+  - superagent

 ## Change Log

 07-13-2020 3:35pm - Dependencies are established, files scaffolded